 Preparation Tips for CAT 2018

-Students often tend to devote anywhere from a year to six months to prepare exclusively for CAT.
-The reason is quite clear as CAT Exam Pattern is highly unpredictable in terms of content and structure.
+Vast syllabus and time constraint demands dedicated studies to score well in CAT.
+CAT Exam Pattern is highly unpredictable in terms of content and structure.
 However, merely devoting hours of study may not be enough to crack CAT 2018 without a robust strategy and key tips which have allowed toppers in the password to perform well.

 Here are some handy tips while formulating your revision plan: